wynter-alford/followXiv/readme.md

 ## Usage:

-User preferences are specified in the ``configuration.json`` file, which allows inputs of the following types:
+Before first usage, create a file ``configuration.json`` to contain your preferences.
+Sample formatting is provided in the ``sample_configuration.json`` file.
+The followXiv script currently allows inputs of the following types:

 - Feeds: which pages on arXiv to pull content from (currently just .../new)
 - Authors: papers by any listed author will be selected by the filter